duarteocarmo/duarteocarmo.com/content/posts/100-retrospectiva-#6.md

 ## Using

-**<a href="https://shittycodingagent.ai/" target="_blank">Pi.dev</a>**: After watching <a href="https://www.youtube.com/watch?v=0RLIlNWv1xo" target="_blank">this talk</a> on how some people use Pi, I decided to (re-)double down.
+**<a href="https://shittycodingagent.ai/" target="_blank">Pi.dev</a>**: After watching [this talk](https://www.youtube.com/watch?v=0RLIlNWv1xo) on how some people use Pi, I decided to (re-)double down.
 It's become my main driver.
-I've created a nice collection of <a href="https://github.com/duarteocarmo/dotfiles/tree/master/.agents/skills" target="_blank">skills</a> (some private), <a href="https://github.com/duarteocarmo/dotfiles/tree/master/.pi/agent/extensions" target="_blank">extensions</a>, and even ported my favorite <a href="https://github.com/duarteocarmo/dotfiles/tree/master/.pi/agent/themes" target="_blank">theme</a> to it.
+I've created a nice collection of [skills](https://github.com/duarteocarmo/dotfiles/tree/master/.agents/skills) (some private), [extensions](https://github.com/duarteocarmo/dotfiles/tree/master/.pi/agent/extensions), and even ported my favorite [theme](https://github.com/duarteocarmo/dotfiles/tree/master/.pi/agent/themes) to it.
 An [agent harness](/blog/how-to-police-your-agents.html) is a bit like an editor: it needs to be _yours_.
 I want to `/preview` a longer agent plan in a nice web page.
 I want to answer questions in a nice interface with `/answer`, I want the theme to adapt to my macOS system theme.
 And, most of all, I want to be able to use it with ANY model.
-Even <a href="https://github.com/duarteocarmo/dotfiles/blob/master/.pi/agent/models.json#L9" target="_blank">local ones</a>.
+Even [local ones](https://github.com/duarteocarmo/dotfiles/blob/master/.pi/agent/models.json#L9).

 **<a href="https://developers.openai.com/codex/app/" target="_blank">Codex</a>**: Some things need my full attention.
 Others don't.
 When it's a quick fix, a breaking test, a simpler analysis, or something I can run in parallel, Codex has been my go to.
 You can preview diffs, open in a terminal, create PRs, all from the same place.
 I tend to throw at it the smaller parallel things that are not "high risk".

 **<a href="https://www.hevyapp.com/" target="_blank">Hevy</a>**: I [continue to run](/blog/an-opinionated-running-dashboard.html).
 Not as much as I'd like.
 As you get older, weight lifting and strength training become increasingly important.
 After freestyling my gym routine for the past years, I wanted something a bit more sophisticated.
 After testing 3-4 apps, I landed on Hevy.
 It's paid but not expensive.

 **<a href="https://apps.apple.com/us/app/snapseed/id439438619" target="_blank">Snapseed</a>**: My inspiration to take [photos](/photos) comes and goes.
 But I need an editing app that makes the ugly Danish sky just a tad prettier.
-The previous version of Snapseed looked largely abandoned so I resorted to <a href="https://darkroom.co/" target="_blank">Darkroom</a>.
+The previous version of Snapseed looked largely abandoned so I resorted to [Darkroom](https://darkroom.co/).
 Now that everything is a subscription everywhere I started looking again.
 The new Snapseed app is excellent.

 ## Reading